thiagolvlsantos/json-predicate/README.md

 ## Predefined constructors

 There is a list of the built-in provided predicates, you can register you own predicate.
 Checkout the interface [`IPredicateManager`](https://github.com/thiagolvlsantos/json-predicate/blob/master/src/main/java/io/github/thiagolvlsantos/json/predicate/impl/PredicateManagerDefault.java) implementation which load operators from properties.

+Operators names are case-insensitive, table camel-case names are only to help on reading.

 ```properties
 $and,$&=io.github.thiagolvlsantos.json.predicate.array.impl.PredicateAnd